dmbarbour/wikilon/docs/AboutAO.md

         @word2 definition2
         ...

-On our first line, we have opportunity to specify a secure hash specifying the prior patch.
-Naming origin by secure gives us a verifiable, deeply immutable, content-addressable linked list history.
-To keep it simple, each patch is limited to a single origin, and origin is always immutable.

-The body of any patch is a sequence of `@word def` actions, each updating a word's definition.
-Last update wins.
-To logically delete a word, we may define it as a trivial cycle `@word {%word}`.
-(Non-trivial cycles should be reported as errors.)
+Prior to the first word, we may list a single secure hash that identifies a prior patch from which we inherit words.
+Naming a single origin by secure hash gives us a verifiable, linear, deeply immutable, content-addressable linked list history.
+The body of the patch is a sequence of `@word def` updates, each overwriting a word's prior definition.
+In case of multiple updates to a word, the last update wins.
+A word may be logically deleted by writing a trivial cycle like `@foo {%foo}`.

-### Anonymous Dictionaries

-In the general case, dictionaries are anonymous, in the sense that they cannot be referenced via `{%word@dict}`.
-Secure hashes are *explicitly* considered anonymous in this sense.
-This ensures we can compact and garbage collect large histories, filter spam or confidential data, etc..

-### Named Dictionaries
+### Anonymous and Named Dictionaries

 Named dictionaries may be referenced from other dictionaries via `{%word@dict}` and are generally mutable.
-AO evaluation occurs in *context* of a set of named dictionaries.
-It is possible for multiple names to refer to the same dictionary.
-However, which name is used will be preserved during evaluations.
+AO evaluation occurs in context of a set of named dictionaries (frequently an empty context).
+In the more general case (including patch histories) dictionaries are anonymous, and may only be referenced internally via `{%word}` tokens.

-Depending on [application model](ApplicationModel.md), relationships between dictionaries may be constrained structurally by the update system.
-For example, dictionary `foo` may be permitted to reference `bar` but not vice versa.
+Internally, words within a dictionary are referenced by `{%word}` without the dictionary name.
+When we link a word from another dictionary with `{%word@dict}`, the `@dict` decorator must be appended to any undecorated words in the linked code.

 ### Secure Hash

 I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
-BLAKE2b is a very efficient secure hash, and the limit of 72 characters seems an acceptable balance between goals for global uniqueness and aesthetics.
+BLAKE2b is a very efficient secure hash.
+The limit of 72 characters seems an acceptable balance between goals for global uniqueness and aesthetics.

 ### Filesystem

-At the filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like.
-The name of the dictionary matches the filename (minus the **.ao** suffix).
+At our filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like.
+The name of the dictionary matches the filename (minus the `.ao` suffix).
+History patchfiles will use `secureHash.ao`.
+To avoid clutter, history files might be moved into a composite history archive.
+(Use of an archive simplifies memory mapping of multiple history objects that won't be mutated.)

-History patch files use `secureHash.ao`, but we move them into an archive or separate directory.
-Archiving history files together could prove convenient for lightweight indexed access - i.e. we can just `mmap` the entire archive and index it as a whole, and we don't need to mess around unnecessarily with file handles and so on.

-(TODO: review `.zip`, `.tar`, and `.dar` archive formats as candidates.)

 ### Forking and Merging

 Forking a named dictionary is trivial: simply copy the file to a new name.
-A three-way merge is possible by finding a common history between two dictionaries.
+A three-way merge is possible by finding a common history between two dictionaries, but is not explicitly supported.
+It must be represented by copying updates from one branch into the other.

 ### Communication

 An intriguing option is use of anonymous dictionaries to model communication.

 One option is message-passing.
-We create a dictionary per message, encoding the message as an object within the dictionary with a standard name.
-For example, we might reserve `$`, `$.head`. `$.body`, and so on for this use.
-The message's secure hash origin then encodes a common vocabulary that can be reused for many messages.
-The origin may also provide useful 'default' attributes - i.e. a prototype object.
-The remote system can easily download, cache, and compile the standard vocabulary.
+We create a *dictionary per message*.
+The main message content is encoded with standard words, e.g. we might use `$.head` and `$.body`.
+This secure hash origin can encode the *entire vocabulary* used by each message, but in a cache-friendly manner so we can reuse the vocabulary for many messages and only need to download and compile the vocabulary once.
+Conveniently, we might also encode defaults, e.g. so `$.head` has a value even if not specified per message.
+This gives us lightweight prototype or template based communications.

 A related option is streaming 'updates'.
-This could be understood as a series `PUT` messages, with each message simply overwriting the prior and thus modeling a time-varying object.
-A common case would be we want to reference the current dictionary as our 'origin' then provide only the delta.
-To simplify this, we could permit use of `~` in place of a secure hash to represent a reference to the current dictionary.
-Conveniently, the result of PUT with `~` doubles as a general append/patch behavior due to AO semantics.
+This could be understood as a series `PUT` messages, with each message simply overwriting a contextually implicit or named dictionary.
+This is a decent fit for publish-subscribe data and views.
+For streaming updates, a common case is that we want to model just the patch/append/update.
+This behavior might be represented by use of `~` in place of the secure hash, indicating "whatever was there before".
+Use of `~` may generally be permitted in contexts where we update an existing dictionary.

-Outside of a streaming context, use of `~` as a stand in for a secure hash would not be permitted.
+Outside of streaming contexts, use of `~` as a stand in for a secure hash is not permitted.

+*Aside:* Conveniently, AO's patch model is idempotent, and `~` patches are commutative if operating on independent subsets of the dictionary.
+This might be leveraged to simplify communication properties.

 ### Distribution